 Chocolate Avocado Mousse – This velvety vegan chocolate mousse recipe has all the gorgeous flavor you’re looking for and an ingredient list you’re going to love!
-(Paleo, vegan, dairy-free)
+(Paleo, vegan, dairy-free, gluten-free)

 This might be one of the crazier recipes I’ve ever posted on One Lovely Life.
 But stick with me!